Employee Onboarding Training for High-Trust Teams | TIGERS 6 Principles

 When onboarding is structured around these principles, new employees learn more than job tasks.
 They learn how trust is built, how collaboration works, how feedback is handled, how tension is resolved, and how success is shared.

 Imagine a new hire entering your organization and experiencing clarity from the beginning.
-They understand what behaviors lead to success.
+They understand which behaviors lead to success.
 They know how to ask questions.
 They feel seen, supported, and safe enough to learn without pretending they already have everything figured out.

-Instead of leaving new employees to guess the culture, the process gives managers and mentors a structure for building trust, clarifying expectations, supporting growth, and reinforcing shared team behaviors over time.
+That is what behavior-based onboarding with the TIGERS 6 Principles is designed to create.
+Instead of leaving new employees to guess the culture, this approach gives managers and mentors a practical structure for building trust, clarifying expectations, supporting growth, and reinforcing shared team behaviors over time.

 New employees want to know their talents matter, their development is taken seriously, and their work connects to something meaningful.
 Leaders need a practical way to provide that support without adding more confusion or overwhelm.

-Onboarding Tools That Build Confidence and Resilience
+Onboarding That Builds Confidence

 Even strong new hires can second-guess themselves during the first few months.
 They are learning the role, the team, the manager’s expectations, and the unwritten rules of the culture all at once.